Langston University: Academics

-Six schools house the degree programs of Langston University: Agriculture and Applied Sciences; Arts and Sciences; Business; Education and Behavioral Science; Nursing and Health Professions; and Physical Therapy.
-A total of 29 undergraduate and six graduate degree programs are offered at LU.
+Six schools house the degree programs of Langston University: Sherman Lewis School of Agriculture and Applied Sciences; School of Arts and Sciences; School of Business; School of Education and Behavioral Sciences; School of Nursing and Health Professions; and the School of Physical Therapy.
+A total of 30 undergraduate and six graduate degree programs are offered at LU.

+According to US News and World Report, Langston had an 18% graduation rate within the standard four-year period of study in 2025.

 The university offers the Edwin P. McCabe Honors Program for highly motivated undergraduate students with exceptional academic records.

 The university was accredited with a Doctorate of Physical Therapy (DPT) program in 2005.
-It is the university's only doctoral program and one of two DPT programs in the state.
+It is the university's only doctoral program and one of three DPT programs in the state.

 Langston University is accredited by the Higher Learning Commission.

-Several programs are accredited by accreditors specific to that discipline.
+Langston currently has the lowest total cost per credit hour of any four year university in Oklahoma.
+Langston was ranked as the #1 value among all HBCUs by BestValueSchools.

 Athletics

 The Langston athletic teams are called the Lions.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference since the 2018–19 academic year.
 The Lions previously competed as a member of the Red River Athletic Conference (RRAC) from 1998–99 to 2017–18.
 They were also a member of the Southwestern Athletic Conference (SWAC) from 1931–32 to 1956–57, which is currently an NCAA Division I FCS athletic conference.

-Langston competes in nine intercollegiate varsity sports: Men's sports include basketball, football and track & field; while women's sports include basketball, cheerleading, cross country, softball, track & field and volleyball.
+Langston competes in nine intercollegiate varsity sports: Men's sports include basketball, football and track & field; while women's sports include basketball, cheer, softball, track & field and volleyball.

-There is also a co-ed club soccer program.
-The present athletic director is Donnita Rogers.
-The Lions won the 1939 and 1941 HBCU National Championships in football.
-Langston won two HBCU National Championships in basketball in 1944 and 1946.